steincastillo/Pi_surveillance/README.md

 `window_title` [title] of the video feed window

 several version of the **default.json** file can be saved to acommodate different needs

+###Installation
+To install the Pi Surveillance monitor, simple copy the following files to the same directory:
+* pi_surveillance.py
+* default.json

 ###Remote control
 **Pi_surveillance** can be remotely controled.
 You just need to set a Gmail account for the raspberry.
 Commands to the monitor are sent using the subject line of the email.